 Fancy a sprinkling of celebrities at your table?
 Take a look at Emma's photos from annual glittering horse racing awards 'The Lesters'.
-Organised by Emma, their table of 'Racing Ladies' guests were thrilled to chat with author Jilly Cooper (notepad in tow, getting research under her belt for her next book) Corrie actress and avid horsewoman Claire King - the professionals were also on hand to give a few tips - twice Grand National-winning jump-jockey Carl Llewellyn and twenty times Champion Jockey AP McCoy!
+Organised by Emma, their table of 'Racing Ladies' guests were thrilled to chat with author Jilly Cooper (notepad in tow, getting research under her belt for her next book) Emmerdale actress and avid horsewoman Claire King - the professionals were also on hand to give a few tips - twice Grand National-winning jump-jockey Carl Llewellyn and twenty times Champion Jockey AP McCoy!

 Keeping it in the family…

 Emma's family have been involved in racing for many years.